Steam diesel hybrid locomotive

 A steam diesel hybrid locomotive is a railway locomotive with a piston engine which could run on either steam from a boiler or diesel fuel.
 Examples were built in the United Kingdom, Soviet Union and Italy but the relatively high cost of fuel oil, or failure to resolve problems caused by technical complexity, meant that the designs were not pursued.

 Kitson-Still system

 In 1926 Kitson and Company, Leeds, built an experimental example for the London and North Eastern Railway, using as their model the Still engine already in use for stationary and marine applications.
 It was on trial until 1934, but then scrapped.
-It was designed because a steam engine offered a high starting torque—a tractive force of 25,450 lbf was available—while a diesel engine offered a high fuel efficiency and it was considered desirable to combine the two.
+It was designed because a steam engine offered a high starting torque—a tractive force of 25,450 lbf was available—while a diesel engine offered a better fuel efficiency, and it was an attempt to combine the benefits of both in one machine.